armankhoshnevis/BI-and-UQ-of-Fractional-Order-Constitutive-Models/README.md

 # Bayesian Calibration and Uncertainty Quantification for Fractional-Order Constitutive Models

 Welcome to the repository for the **BI and UQ of Fractional-Order Constitutive Models** framework.
-This repository provides computational tools to apply machine learning and Bayesian inference techniques to complex mechanical models.
+This repository provides computational tools to apply Bayesian inference to fractional consitutive models for linear viscoelastic behavior of complex materials.

 ## Overview
 Fractional-order constitutive models are powerful tools for capturing the memory-dependent and anomalous behavior of materials.
 However, identifying their parameters requires robust probabilistic frameworks.
 This project utilizes Bayesian calibration to not only estimate these parameters but also quantify the underlying uncertainties in the data and the model itself.

+## Documentaion
+A thorough documentation is provided [here](https://armankhoshnevis.github.io/BI-and-UQ-of-Fractional-Order-Constitutive-Models/).

 ## Repository Structure
 * **`Configs/`**: Configuration files for setting up MCMC chains, priors, and model hyperparameters.